-When we got engaged we always knew we were going to have a long engagement… but what I didn't know was how much society judged others for having a long engagement.
+E and I know a long engagement was in our future, even before putting a ring on.
+What I didn't know was how much society judged others for having a long engagement.
 Seriously, I turned on the TV one day and Wendy Williams was talking so much trash about people with two-year engagements!

-Apparently, it's a pretty common stereotype that there are “issues” or something when a couple is engaged longer than a year (year and a half max.).
-We have had many people ask us “are you guys still even getting married?” or “is everything okay with you two?”
+Apparently, it's a common stereotype a couple is having “issues” when engaged longer than a year (year and a half max).
+Throughout our long engagement, countless people asked, “are you guys still even getting married?” or “is everything okay with you two?”

 I think it's so wrong to judge and assume that you know what's going on in a persons life based on their wedding timeline.

-The truth is, our engagement was so long, not because my fiancee and I were having issues, but because my mother and I have been on rocky terrain for years and I spent the first year of my engagement emotionally preparing myself that she wouldn't come to my wedding.
-While all of the juicy details of that is probably an entirely different post… a blessing actually came from drawing out the wedding planning process: I have been relatively stress-free!
+The truth is, our engagement was long, not because my fiance and I were having issues, but because my mother and I were.
+We'd been on rocky terrain for years.
+I spent the first year of my engagement emotionally preparing myself that she wouldn't come to my wedding.
+While all of the juicy details of that is probably an entirely different post… a blessing actually came from drawing out the wedding planning process: It was relatively stress-free!

 That's right!
 I have found wedding planning overall to be totally stress free.

-1. Narrows your guest list.
 Seriously, having a longer engagement narrows your guest list!
-You would be SHOCKED by how many people came out of the woodwork trying to re-connect after we got engaged and wanted to “hear all about wedding planning” — only there was nothing to report other than we had no idea what was happening and we're enjoying being engaged.
-I started hanging out with old friends who I had lost touch with and found myself thinking, “well we used to be great friends, maybe she will be in my wedding party!”.
+So many people came out of the woodwork trying to reconnect after we got engaged; I was shocked.
+They wanted to “hear all about wedding planning.”
+Only there was nothing to report other than we had no idea what was happening and we're enjoying being engaged.
+I started hanging out with old friends who I had lost touch with and found myself thinking, “well we used to be great friends, maybe she will be in my wedding party!”

-And sure enough, the people who I lost touch with were only interested in wedding conversations and not actual re-kindled friendship.
-I started to feel like people were only interested in coming to the wedding than being a dependable friend.
-Needless to say, when we first got engaged we thought our wedding would be around 150 people… and now that we are 5 months away it’s about 65 people.
+Sure enough, the people I lost touch with were only interested in wedding conversations and not actual rekindling a friendship.
+I started to feel like people were only interested in coming to the wedding rather than being a dependable friend.
+Needless to say, when we first got engaged we thought our wedding would be around 150 people… and by the time we got married it was less than 65 people.

-2. Less money.
 That's right, a longer engagement has meant a lower cost wedding!
-Aside from the smaller guest list, it’s really allowed us to not make impulsive or emotional decisions.
-We've had time to research, We’ve had time to not get caught up in trends or what other people are doing.
-We've really had the chance to decide, “Is this adding to our guests experience and to representing us as a couple?” – if the answer isn't “HELL YES!” to both questions, then we are cutting it from the budget.
+Aside from the smaller guest list, it really allowed us to not make impulsive or emotional decisions.
+We've had time to let “wedding fever” pass.
+Thereby letting go of trends or what other people are doing.
+We've really had the chance to decide, “Is this adding to our guests experience and representing us as a couple?”
+If the answer isn't “HELL YES!” to both questions, it's cut from the budget.
 This includes spending $200 on my wedding dress instead of $5,000!

-3. No expectations.
-Because the engagement has been so long, family and friends don’t have that same wedding excitement and momentum that I hear/see in other couples.
-For so long there’s been “nothing to report” and when there is something to report, it's usually small and spread out from the next small “something to report” that it's created a lot of space and distance from opinions and emotions (thankfully!) – which has really allowed the process to be about my fiancee and I and our wants, wishes, and needs as a couple.
+With longer engagements, family and friends begin to lose excitement.
+For so long we had “nothing to report.”
+When there was something to report, it's so small and spread out from the next small thing, that it's created a lot of space and distance from opinions and emotions (thankfully!).
+This has given space for the process to be about my fiance and I and our wants, wishes, and needs as a couple.